LudvigOlsen/vocabular2/README.md

 become usable in the future, but for now it’s not adviced to use the code for your projects.
 I haven’t spent enough time thinking about the meaningfulness of the metrics to recommend them.
-They were simply intuitive to me at 4am on some exam-stressed winter night. :)
+They were simply intuitive to me at 4am on some exam-stressed winter night.
+It’s also very possible that they are in the literature under different names. :)

 ## Installation